Skip to content

 Authentications overview

 Authentication is the process of verifying the identity of users who request access to a device, system, or network.
-Vymo uses the following three types of authentication:
+Vymo employs various authentication methods to ensure secure access:

-• Password-based authentication, where user names and passwords are set up in Vymo itself.
-If the credentials match with the Vymo database, access is given.
-This is an authentication protocol.
-It doesn't need any third-party integration.
-Vymo refers to this method as Vymo authentication.
+• Password-based Authentication: This method involves user names and passwords set up directly in Vymo.
+If the credentials match with the Vymo database, access is granted.
+This protocol operates independently without needing any third-party integration, referred to as Vymo authentication.

-• REST API authentication with Lightweight Directory Access Protocol (LDAP), where the customer sets up its LDAP service, and Vymo connects to this service through REST API to validate the user credentials stored on the customer's LDAP server.
-This is an authentication protocol that integrates with directory services of customers.
+• REST API Authentication with LDAP: In this method, the customer sets up its LDAP service, and Vymo connects to this service through REST API to validate the user credentials stored on the customer's LDAP server.
+This integrates with the directory services of customers.

-• User authentication with OAuth 2.0, where Vymo connects with a third-party application (such as Office365, Google Workspace, Salesforce, and Azure Active Directory).
-This is an authorization protocol, and needs explicit permission of the user.
+• User Authentication with OAuth 2.0: Vymo connects with third-party applications like Office365, Google Workspace, Salesforce, and Azure Active Directory using OAuth 2.0, an authorization protocol that requires explicit user permission.

-• User authentication with SAML, where Vymo connects with a third-party application (such as Azure Active Directory).
-This is an authorization protocol, and needs explicit permission of the user.
-It is an XML-based open-standard for transferring identity data between two parties: an identity provider (IdP) and a service provider (SP).
+• User Authentication with SAML: Similar to OAuth 2.0, this method uses SAML (Security Assertion Markup Language) for connecting with third-party applications like Azure Active Directory.
+It is an XML-based open-standard for transferring identity data between an identity provider (IdP) and a service provider (SP).

-These authentication protocols work at the user level (and not at the customer level).
-What this means is, for the same customer, some users can be on Vymo authorization while some others can be on REST API authentication.
+These authentication protocols operate at the user level, not at the customer level.
+This means, within the same customer, some users can use Vymo authentication while others might use REST API authentication.

-This step is triggered when a Vymo user supplies their login ID.
+This step is initiated when a Vymo user enters their login ID.
 The information is sent in an encrypted format to Vymo servers for validation.

 Vymo user